 Instead, two other offerings.
 First of all, one of his poetic colleagues – Basil Bunting – reading from his magnificent long poem ‘Briggflats’

 And secondly, a very poetic film, in which Derek Jarman travels to Avebury.
 Poetry happens when language starts writing us.
-Here, 8mm film and a Coil soundtrack write a whole new world.
+Here, 8mm film and a rather lovely soundtrack write a whole new world.